sourcegraph/handbook/content/engineering/code_reviews.md

 GitHub will automatically assign reviewers if there is a matching entry in the [CODEOWNERS](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/.github/CODEOWNERS) file, but that doesn't necessarily mean that you need to wait for an approval from everyone.
 For example, if you are making a change to the search backend then you only need approval from one person on that team, not all of them.

 Use your best judgement and ask if you are uncertain.

+## When should I use a draft PR?

+A draft PR signals that the change is not ready for reviewed.
+This is useful, for example, if you want to self-review your diff before sending review requests to others.
+If you are looking for feedback or discussion on your change, then you should mark the PR as ready for review and communicate your intentions in the PR description.